rsilvat/BMICalculator/README.md

 # BMI Calculator

 BMI Calculator was my first Android project and my first step into Android development.
-I took part in the DevSpace community's 10D Challenge and was able to create this project from scratch.
+This app is the result of a project developed from scratch as part of the 10D Challenge in the DevSpace community.

 ## :camera_flash: Screenshots
 <img src="/BMI1.png" width="260">&emsp;<img src="/BMI2.png" width="260">&emsp;<img src="/BMI3.png" width="260">